Mailspring is a cross-platform email client. It has all the basic features for working with e-mail. It has a modern interface.Key features Mailspring:

 The interface is responsive, there are tooltips.
 It supports dragging and dropping letters with the mouse, folding, grouping letters within a single conversation (topic).

 You can change themes.
 There are several themes that differ mainly in color design.
-You can create your own themes (there are instructions on
+You can create your own themes (there are instructions on GitHub).

 Installation latest version into Linux Mint: